 sudo nano /etc/modsecurity/crs/crs-setup.conf and enable rules by uncommenting them.
 For example, we only allow the HTTP method GET by uncommenting and modifying rule id 900200:

 Carefully check which rules are useful and enable them by uncommenting them.
+Document which rules you use.
 Afterwards, save the file.

 Now, open Apache’s configuration file for ModSecurity